tinode/chat/README.md

 ### Translations

 All client software has support for internationalization.
 Translations are provided for English, Simplified Chinese, Russian (except iOS), Spanish, Korean (except iOS).
 More translations are welcome.
-Particularly interested in Arabic, German, Persian, Indonesian, Portuguese, Hindi, Bengali.
+Particularly interested in Arabic, Vietnamese, German, Persian, Indonesian, Portuguese, Hindi, Bengali.

 ## Third-Party Licenses